datahub-project/datahub/docs/quick-ingestion-guides/snowflake/setup.md

 ---
 # Snowflake Ingestion Guide: Setup & Prerequisites

-In order to configure ingestion from Snowflake, you'll first have to ensure you have a Snowflake user with the `ACCOUNTADMIN` role or `MANAGE GRANTS` privilege and you know where to [execute queries](https://docs.snowflake.com/en/user-guide/ui-worksheet.html#) in Snowflake.
+In order to configure ingestion from Snowflake, you'll first have to ensure you have a Snowflake user with the `ACCOUNTADMIN` role or `MANAGE GRANTS` privilege.

 ## Snowflake Prerequisites

-1. Create a DataHub-specific role by executing the following queries.
+1. Create a DataHub-specific role by executing the following queries in Snowflake.
 Replace `<your-warehouse>` with an existing warehouse that you wish to use for DataHub ingestion.

    ```sql
    create or replace role datahub_role;